FirstTimeEZ/server-ssl/README.md

 # server-ssl.js

-Easy to configure `SSL Web Server` that can be used for development or production
+Easy to configure `SSL Server` that can be used for development or production

 `HTTP` requests are redirected to `HTTPS`